secrierlab/SpottedPy/README.md

 pip install spottedpy
 ```

-Recommended to create an environment through conda before installation:
+Recommended to create an environment through conda before installation to avoid conflicts:
 ```bash
 conda create -n [env_name] python==3.10
 conda activate [env_name]

 ```

-pip install distutils-pytest may be required before installation depending on the system
+pip install distutils-pytest may be required before installation depending on the system.

+Alternatively, clone the repository.

 To use SpottedPy follow instructions in spottedPy_multiple_slides.ipynb (this tutorial walks through using SpottedPy with multiple spatial slides, highly recommended for downstream statistical analysis).
 If only one slide is available, follow spottedpy_tutorial_sample_dataset.ipynb tutorial (not recommended for statistical downstream test, but allows for visualisation of hotspots).